soulbrix/ForzaCarEditor/README.md

 Because of that:

  *   Always back up your files

  *   Expect rough edges

  *   Treat this as a research and modding tool, not a polished product

+ *   Some UI is hidden due to spacing issues - move pane width bars around to show all available UI.

 **⚠️ Offline modding / research use only.** I cannot take responsibility for lost or corrupted data.